davidxia3/sports_probabilistic_predictions/src/analysis/README.md

 ### `src/analysis/bookmaker_profit.py`
 This Python script computes the summary statistics of the bookmaker profit percentages for each league and saves the results to `results/bookmaker_profit.csv`.
+The 4 leagues are MLB, NBA, NFL, and NHL.
 The columns of the results file are below.
 - `league`: League name.
 - `min`: Minimum bookmaker profit percentage.
 - `q1`: Quartile 1 of bookmaker profit percentages.